rohberg/volto-searchkit-block/README.md

 ![Search @rohberg/volto-searchkit-block](public/search.png)

 # Demo

 You can try the search by checking out this repository and run

-    make dev-opensearch
     make dev

 Docker should be installed and running.

-# Getting started
+# TODO Getting started

 Install Plone backend add-on [`collective.elastic.plone 2.x`](https://github.com/collective/collective.elastic.plone) to provide the Plone REST API service which accepts queries and requests OpenSearch/ElasticSearch.

 Install Plone backend add-on [`collective.elastic.ingest 2.x`](https://github.com/collective/collective.elastic.ingest) to index Plone content.

-Setting up OpenSearch/ElasticSearch instructions can be found on [`collective.elastic.plone 2.x`](https://github.com/collective/collective.elastic.plone).
+Setting up OpenSearch/ElasticSearch:

-See the [example](dockerfiles/opensearch) configuration of collective.elastic of a mapping, attachment handling and last but not least analysis.
+Create file `volto-searchkit-block/dockerfiles/.env` like the provided template in this folder.

+Build and start containers for OpenSearch/ElasticSearch and friends:

+    make opensearchandingest-build
+    make opensearchandingest-up

+Create file `backend/.env` like the one already mentioned above if you do not run backend with Docker.

-# Configuration
+# Configuration of the search parameters

 The block is not for editors.
 So please enable adding a searchkit block once by